linebender/druid/README.md

 ### druid-shell

-The Druid toolkit uses druid-shell for a platform-abstracting application shell. druid-shell is responsible for starting a native platform runloop, listening to events, converting them into a platform-agnostic representation, and calling a user-provided handler with them.
+The Druid toolkit uses `druid-shell` for a platform-abstracting application shell.
+`druid-shell` is responsible for starting a native platform runloop, listening to events, converting them into a platform-agnostic representation, and calling a user-provided handler with them.

-While druid-shell is being developed with the Druid toolkit in mind, it is intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
-The druid-shell crate includes a couple of [non-druid examples].
+While `druid-shell` is being developed with the Druid toolkit in mind, it is intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
+The `druid-shell` crate includes a couple of [non-druid examples].

 ### piet

-Druid relies on the [piet library] for drawing and text layout.
+Druid relies on the [Piet library] for drawing and text layout.
 Piet is a 2D graphics abstraction with multiple backends: `piet-direct2d`, `piet-coregraphics`, `piet-cairo`, `piet-web`, and `piet-svg` are currently available, and a GPU backend is planned.
-In terms of Druid platform support via piet, macOS uses `piet-coregraphics`, Linux uses `piet-cairo`, Windows uses `piet-direct2d`, and web uses `piet-web`.
+In terms of Druid platform support via Piet, macOS uses `piet-coregraphics`, Linux uses `piet-cairo`, Windows uses `piet-direct2d`, and web uses `piet-web`.

 ```rust